Chapter 10 – Administrative Procedures

 10.12.13 It shall be the responsibility of the Controller’s Office of Accounts Receivable to prepare billing invoices for materials and services supplied by University departments to outside agencies.
 All departments supplying materials and services to agencies outside the University shall report items to be billed monthly to the Controller’s Office of Accounts Receivable on a URI Invoice form.
 Sales tickets or other evidence that the material has been supplied or services have been performed shall be attached to the credit statement.
 Administrative Report September 2015

 10.13.10 Sales to Students.
 The University Bookstores shall be operated for the sale of all apparatus, books and other instructional materials.
-If it is necessary for a member of the faculty to provide his/her students with materials not available through usual trade channels, agreement shall be reached with the Bookstore Manager for distribution through the Bookstores.
+If it is necessary for faculty members to provide their students with materials not available through usual trade channels, agreement shall be reached with the Bookstore Manager for distribution through the Bookstores. #21-22-6

 10.15.10 Financial Policies administered by the Controller shall be distributed widely and posted on the Controller’s website.
 Policies with regard to sponsored and cost accounting shall also be included.
 Administrative Report September 2015

 10.20.10 Payroll Procedure.
 Salary payments shall be made to new employees after an approved personnel appointment form has been submitted to the Human Resources Office and all other payroll forms, such as withholding statements, retirement membership, group life insurance and health insurance have been properly completed.
-A new employee may expect a salary check at the end of the third week of his/her employment if all forms have been properly completed and submitted to the Human Resources Office at least ten days prior to the effective date of his/her employment.
+New employees may expect salary checks at the end of the third week of their employment if all forms have been properly completed and submitted to the Human Resources Office at least ten days prior to the effective date of their employment. #21-22-6

 10.20.11 Payroll deductions shall be made for withholding taxes, Social Security taxes, contributions to the State Employees’ Retirement System, TIAA-CREF and voluntary deductions for hospitalization and medical plans, group life insurance, credit union loan repayments or savings deposits, and purchase of government savings bonds.